scottbez1/splitflap/README.md

 EESchema isn't easily scriptable, so to export the schematic and bill of materials `electronics/scripts/export_schematic.py` and `export_bom.py` start an X Virtual Frame Buffer (Xvfb) and open the `eeschema` GUI within that virtual display, and then send a series of hardcoded key presses via `xdotool` to interact with the GUI and click through the dialogs.
 This is very fragile but seems to work ok for now.
 For additional details, see this blog post: [Using UI automation to export KiCad schematics](http://scottbezek.blogspot.com/2016/04/automated-kicad-schematic-export.html).

 ### Driver Firmware ###
-The driver firmware is written using Arduino (superficially targeting the Arduino Micro board, since it's based on the same ATmega32U4 chip used in this design) and is available at `arduino/splitflap/splitflap.ino`.
-To avoid the need for an ICSP programmer (since Arduino doesn't support the stock DFU bootloader on the ATMega32U4), you can use Arduino only to compile the program (Sketch -> Export compiled binary) and then install the .hex binary onto the AVR separately using the `dfu-programmer` tool.
+The driver firmware is written using Arduino and is available at `arduino/splitflap/splitflap.ino`.

-The firmware currently runs a basic closed-loop controller that accepts letters over USB serial and drives the stepper motors using a runtime-computed acceleration ramp for smooth control.
+The firmware currently runs a basic closed-loop controller that accepts letters over USB serial and drives the stepper motors using a precomputed acceleration ramp for smooth control.
 The firmware automatically calibrates the spool position at startup, using the IR reflectance sensor, and will automatically recalibrate itself if it ever detects that the spool position has gotten out of sync.
 If a commanded rotation is expected to bring the spool past the "home" position, it will confirm that the sensor is triggered neither too early nor too late; otherwise it will search for the "home" position to get in sync before continuing to the desired letter.

 ### Computer Control Software ###
 There is currently no example computer software demonstrating how to communicate with the driver firmware over USB.
 This is planned for the future, but the protocol is currently undocumented and likely to change as the firmware continues to be developed.
 In the meantime, the best "documentation" of the protocol is the [firmware source code](https://github.com/scottbez1/splitflap/blob/master/arduino/splitflap/splitflap.ino) itself.